Ready to apply?

 - Select which course you wish to take.
 Look at the course catalog to ensure you meet the course pre-requisites.
 Note that CS 225, CS 261, CS 271, and CS 290 are NOT open to non-degree students.

 - Apply as a non-degree student through the Office of Admissions.

 - Fill out the registration override petition.
 Be sure to include your unofficial transcripts to show you meet the pre-requisites.
-If you don’t have the course to meet the pre-requisite, you can try to meet it with the ALEKS placement test instead.
+If you need a math course to meet the pre-requisite, you can try to meet it with the ALEKS placement test instead.

-- About 1 month before the term begins, if you meet the pre-requisites, you will be granted an override and you will receive an email from PostBacCSemail@example.com with information on registering for courses.
-Note that non-degree students cannot register until 1 week before term begins as degree-seeking students have priority.
+- We will start reviewing requests about one month before the term begins.
+If you meet the pre-requisites, you will be granted an override and you will receive an email from PostBacCSemail@example.com with information on registering for courses.
+Note that non-degree students cannot register until one week before term begins as degree-seeking students have priority.
 Please note your registration override petition must be received prior to the start of classes for the term you wish to begin.
 You can find these dates on the Oregon State academic calendar.